oracle/python-cx_Oracle/doc/src/connection.rst

    .. note::

-      This attribute is an extension to the DB API definition and is only available in Python 2.x when not built in unicode mode.
+      This attribute is an extension to the DB API definition.

 .. attribute:: Connection.outputtypehandler

-   This read-write attribute specifies a method called for each value that is to be fetched from any cursor associated with this connection.
+   This read-write attribute specifies a method called for each column that is going to be fetched from any cursor associated with this connection.
 The method signature is handler(cursor, name, defaultType, length, precision, scale) and the return value is expected to be a variable object or None in which case a default variable object will be created.
-If this attribute is None, the default behavior will take place for all values fetched from cursors.
+If this attribute is None, the default behavior will take place for all columns fetched from cursors.

    .. note::